Overview:

 wall and base unit storage as well as 2 fridges and 2 freezers,

-washing machine (+ tumble dryer where possible), oven, plenty of
+washing machine, tumble dryer, oven, plenty of worktop area for

-All houses feature shared broadband - either wireless
+All houses feature shared wireless broadband AND hardwired network

 All houses have a rear patio or garden with table and chairs so